Catherine of Aragon: The King's great matter

-Miniature of Princess Mary at the time of her engagement to Emperor Charles V, by Lucas Horenbout, c.
+Miniature of Princess Mary at the time of her engagement to Charles V, Holy Roman Emperor, by Lucas Horenbout, c.
 1521–1525.
 She is wearing a rectangular brooch inscribed with "The Emperour".

 Wolsey went so far as to convene an ecclesiastical court in England with a representative of the Pope presiding, and Henry and Catherine herself in attendance.
 The Pope had no intention of allowing a decision to be reached in England, and his legate was recalled.
 (How far the Pope was influenced by Charles V is difficult to say, but it is clear Henry saw that the Pope was unlikely to annul his marriage to the Emperor's aunt.)
 The Pope forbade Henry to marry again before a decision was given in Rome.
 Wolsey had failed and was dismissed from public office in 1529.
 Wolsey then began a secret plot to have Anne Boleyn forced into exile and began communicating with the Pope to that end.
 When this was discovered, Henry ordered Wolsey's arrest and, had he not been terminally ill and died in 1530, he might have been executed for treason.

 A year later, Catherine was banished from court, and her old rooms were given to Anne Boleyn.
 Catherine wrote in a letter to Charles V in 1531:

 My tribulations are so great, my life so disturbed by the plans daily invented to further the King's wicked intention, the surprises which the King gives me, with certain persons of his council, are so mortal, and my treatment is what God knows, that it is enough to shorten ten lives, much more mine.

 When Archbishop of Canterbury William Warham died, the Boleyn family's chaplain, Thomas Cranmer, was appointed to the vacant position.

 When Henry decided to annul his marriage to Catherine, John Fisher became her most trusted counsellor and one of her chief supporters.
 He appeared in the legates' court on her behalf, where he shocked people with the directness of his language, and by declaring that, like John the Baptist, he was ready to die on behalf of the indissolubility of marriage.
 Henry was so enraged by this that he wrote a long Latin address to the legates in answer to Fisher's speech.
 Fisher's copy of this still exists, with his manuscript annotations in the margin which show how little he feared Henry's anger.
 The removal of the cause to Rome ended Fisher's role in the matter, but Henry never forgave him.
-Other people who supported Catherine's case included Thomas More; Henry's own sister Mary Tudor, Queen of France; María de Salinas; Holy Roman Emperor Charles V; Pope Paul III; and Protestant Reformers Martin Luther and William Tyndale.
+Other people who supported Catherine's case included Thomas More; Henry's own sister Mary Tudor, Duchess of Suffolk; María de Salinas; Holy Roman Emperor Charles V; Pope Paul III; and Protestant Reformers Martin Luther and William Tyndale.